 Good luck with your decision, Tony!

-Whew!
-That was a long one but I love answering Medicare questions.
-Send me yours at http://prepareformedicare.com/contact/and I’ll pick a few for a future blog post!
+I love answering Medicare questions.
+Email me yours at email@example.com and I’ll pick a few for a future blog post!

 To your wealth, wisdom, and wellness!